Affinity Designer vs CorelDRAW for Freelancers 2026: Which One Is Actually Worth Your Money?

 Does Affinity Designer have AI features like CorelDRAW?

 As of 2026, Affinity's AI tools are limited compared to CorelDRAW's AI-assisted features like object selection and background removal.
 Serif has been adding features steadily, but CorelDRAW has a clear advantage here right now.
-Whether that gap matters depends on how much you'd actually use those tools day-to-day.
+Whether that gap matters depends entirely on how much you'd actually use those AI tools day-to-day.

 Which is better for logo design specifically?